What should I expect from an online class?

 If I take online courses, will I still have access to campus resources?

 Yes.
-You are welcome to come on campus and take advantage of resources here at our physical location as well as the all the virtual options available through our library, WebAdvisor and Sakai.
+You are welcome to come on campus and take advantage of resources here at our physical location as well as all the virtual options available through our library, Student Planning and Canvas.

 Can I earn a degree online at WSCC?

 Yes!
-We have three online associate degree programs:
+We have three online associate degree programs and two certificates: